-Turrentine, Stanley: That's Where It's At (Tone Poet Series) LP
+Turrentine, Stanley: That's Where It's At (Blue Note Tone Poet) LP

 What happens when you combine Stanley Turrentine's blues-drenched tenor saxophone with Les McCann's soulful and funky piano?
 You end up with one of both men's best albums, an album considered to be one of the foundational sessions of soul jazz.
 Turrentine and McCann are joined on the appropriately titled 1962 Blue Note release, That's Where It's At by bassist Herbie Lewis (a member of McCann's group at the time) and drummer Otis "Candy" Finch.
 Stand out tracks include "Smile, Stacey," the deep blue groove of "Soft Pedal Blues" and the in-the-pocket soul of "Light Blue."